-The State of California has emphasized protecting local communities from the harmful effects of air pollution through the passage of Assembly Bill (AB) 617 (Garcia, Chapter 136, Statutes of 2017).
-AB 617 required CARB to develop the process that creates new community-focused and community-driven action to reduce air pollution and improve public health in communities that experience disproportionate burdens from exposure to air pollutants.
+The State of California has emphasized protecting local communities from the harmful effects of air pollution through the passage of Assembly Bill (AB) 617 (Garcia, Chapter 136, Statutes of 2017).4 AB 617 required CARB to develop the process that creates new community-focused and community-driven action to reduce air pollution and improve public health in communities that experience disproportionate burdens from exposure to air pollutants.
 In response to AB 617, CARB established the Community Air Protection Program with the goal of reducing exposure in communities heavily impacted by air pollution.
-As part of its role in implementing AB 617, CARB must annually consider the selection of communities for development and implementation of community air monitoring plans and/or community emission reduction programs for those communities affected by a high cumulative exposure burden.
-The West Oakland Community is one of 15 communities statewide chosen thus far for inclusion in the Community Air Protection Program.
+As part of its role in implementing AB 617, CARB must annually consider the selection of community emission reduction programs for those community air monitoring plans and/or community emission reduction programs for those community is one of 15 communities statewide chosen thus far for inclusion in the Community Air Protection Program.